 Office partitions don’t just keep an office from looking cluttered and disorganised; they also provide a sense of privacy for employees and reduce noise.
 Low-walled partitions allow coworkers to still be able to talk with one another, even while they have their own personal workspace.

-If your office is new or you’re currently operating on a tight budget, you may not be able to afford brand new, high-end office partitions.
+If your office is new or you’re currently operating on a tight budget, you may not be able to buy new office partitions.
 The good news is that you still have plenty of options.

 For example, it’s possible to make your own, or find a cheap office partition from a trusted supplier.
 Making your own may be a good option if you have specific design needs or want to save money.
 The following instructions will help you to create your own office partitions.